winicu/music/README.md

-**Please note that the source update might be delayed from the binary because offline makecode can't save to github**
+**Please note that the source update might be delayed from the binary because offline makecode can't save to github.**
+This page is migrated from old repository with same name.

 # Music Editor Micro
 A music editor for micro:bit v2.